madortill/vue2---boilerplate---last-version/README.md

 # Boilerplate
 This template should help get you started developing with Vue 2 in Vite.
-It is a boilerplate create by the command "npm init@vue2".
+Thid is a boilerplate created by the command "npm init@vue2".

-\* note: # are for style and have no meaning.

 **IMPORTANT!
 Before first upload - change <REPO_NAME> in `./vite.config.js` to your repository name**
 *Project Setup - before the first run:*